numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

-   Use individual ``add_*`` methods to add optimization passes or use :meth:`PassBuilder.getFunctionPassManager` to get optimization passes populated `NewFunctionPassManager` object.
+   Use individual ``add_*`` methods to add optimization passes or use :meth:`PassBuilder.getFunctionPassManager` to get optimization passes populated `FunctionPassManager` object.

 Legacy Pass Manager